heroku/heroku-buildpack-testrunner/README.md

 Writing Unit Tests for a Buildpack
 ----------------------------------
-Writing tests for a buildpack is similar to any other xUnit framework, but the steps below summarize what you need to get started testing a buildpack:
+Writing tests for a buildpack is similar to any other xUnit framework, but the steps below summarize what you need to get started testing a buildpack.
+In addition, to the steps below, its advised to familarize yourself with the [shUnit2 documentation](http://shunit2.googlecode.com/svn/trunk/source/2.1/doc/shunit2.txt) before starting.

 1. Create a `test` directory in the root of the buildpack.